Constitution of Brazil: Criticism

 Another criticism is that the 1988 Federal Constitution reproduces a model of state capitalism, expanding state monopolies and regulations, which allowed the Brazilian state, in 2017, to have stakes in more than 650 companies, involved in one-third of the national GDP.
 This model also created restrictions for the performance of foreign companies in several fields with harmful consequences for the country's growth.
 In the view of some scholars, this economic model favors patrimonialism and corruption.

-Since the approval of the 1988 Federal Constitution, the homicide rate has grown 124% in Brazil and more than one million people have been murdered.
-While in the 1980s there were 11.7 homicides per 100 thousand inhabitants, in 2010 the rate reached 26.2 - an average increase of 2.7% per year.
-A portion of scholars have blamed the Constitution.
-Raul Jungmann criticized the fact that the Constitution gave states responsibility for public security, leaving the Union with only a residual role.
-This would have enabled the growth of factions such as the Primeiro Comando da Capital and the Comando Vermelho.
-In the view of Alexandre de Moraes, Brazil confused the respect for the dignity of the human person with the leniency for criminal leaders.

 The Constitution is also responsible for creating a slow judicial system.
 Brazil has the 30th slowest judiciary among 133 countries, according to the World Bank.
 This has caused the judiciary to use provisional arrests as an advance of the sentence.
-In 2015 more than 40% of prisoners in Brazil were provisional.
+In 2015, more than 40% of prisoners in Brazil were provisional.

 A World Bank study criticized the 1988 Federal Constitution for extending the privileges of civil servants, aggravating income inequality in Brazil.
-Remuneration and retirement are disproportionately high according to studies.
+Remuneration and retirement benefits are disproportionately high, according to studies.
 In 2015, the federal government's deficit associated with the retirement of the approximately 1 million government employees was greater than the total registered with 33 million private pensioners.
-For the World Bank, civil servants are among the richest fifth of the Brazilian population.
+According to the World Bank, civil servants are among the wealthiest fifth of the Brazilian population.
 For Roberto Brant, the Federal Constitution was captured by groups of civil servants in 1988.
 Philosopher Fernando Schüler maintains that Brazil went against the grain in the 1980s: "While the world tried to adjust the State to globalization and modernize public management, Brazil bet on a super bureaucratic state in the 1988 Constitution.
 We offer rigid stability in the employment for civil servants, we mix careers of State with common careers of the public service, we create the law of biddings, we cast the budgets and we eliminate any space for the meritocracy in the public area."
 For jurist Modesto Carvalhosa, only a new "principiological" constitution would end the privileges of the 1988 Constitution.